-Marinated Eggplant is first cooked in vinegar, so it is much like an eggplant pickle.
-A bit of garlic and a few chile flakes give it plenty of flavors, making it perfect for serving alongside salads or simply spreading on crispy toasts or fresh baguette.
+Marinated eggplant is first cooked in vinegar, so it is much like an eggplant pickle.
+A bit of garlic and a few chili flakes give it plenty of layered flavor.
+Serve it alongside salads, or simply spread on crispy toasts or fresh baguette.

 - 2 pounds eggplant

 - 1 cup distilled white vinegar (or cider vinegar)

 - 1 1/2 cups extra virgin olive oil

 - Optional: 1/2 teaspoon red chili flakes